VahidN/AngularMaterialLab/README.md

 - How to work with data tables including paging, sorting and filtering.
 - How to create a custom template and change it dynamically.
 - How to change the datepicker's format to Persian.
+- How to use the auto-complete component with async data.

 How to run it
 -------------